-If your balance isn't paid in full in 90 days, the interest is backdated to the date of the purchase then added onto your balance.
-So, you see, you only get 90 interest-free days if you pay the balance in full during that time.
+If your balance isn't paid in full in 90 days, the interest is backdated to the date of the purchase and added to your balance.
+You only get 90 interest-free days if you pay the balance in full during that time.
 Otherwise, you haven't gotten the interest-free benefit at all.

 Saving is Cheaper Than Financing

-If you can't afford to pay for the purchase in full by the due date, you can't afford to finance it, not even on one of your low interest rate credit cards.
-The best option is to save up for large purchases so you don't have to worry about paying it back later.
+If you can't afford to pay for the purchase in full by the due date, you can't afford to finance it.
+The best option is to save up for large purchases, so you don't have to worry about paying it back later.
 Instead of making a purchase and hoping to pay it off in 90 days, use those 90 days to help you save.
 Not only can this help develop good saving habits, but you may also find that you don't want the item(s) as much as you initially thought.

 Even putting the purchase on a credit card is better than 90 days financing deal, especially if you qualify for a credit card with a 0% introductory rate on purchases.
-You'll have at least six months to pay off your balance and even if you don't interest starts after the promotional period ends.
+You'll have much more time to pay off your balance and even if you don't, interest would kick in after the promotional period ends.
 It's not backdated to the date of the purchase as it is with 90 days same as cash financing.